Skip to main content

 Is the use value change a grievable item?

-If you change nothing on your Use Value records and the only thing that is different in a new year is the common level of appraisal (CLA) and the Current Use per acre value, you are not obligated to send a change of allocation notice.
-Some listers send notices to all Current Use owners for the use change because it shows their updated taxability and then they can’t come back to the listers and say they weren’t notified.
-Property owners receive use value change notices from the Current Use Department.
-Allocation is a grievable item and the property owner should receive a notice when you change allocation amounts.
+If you change nothing on your use value records and the new year is the Common Level of Appraisal and the Advisory Board set current use per acre values, you are not obligated to send a Change of Allocation Notice.
+Some listers send notices to all property owners in the Current Use Program for the use value change because it shows an updated taxability to prevent property owners from claiming they were not notified.
+Property owners receive notification from Current Use reflecting the annual per acre values.
+Allocation changes on the municipal level are made and noticed from VTPIE.

 Is a town obligated to pay interest on tax credit from an appeal?

-When the appraised value of a property on appeal has been reduced, a taxpayer is entitled to a credit against the tax for the next ensuing tax year and for succeeding years if required to use up the amount of the credit.
-If the town has voted to collect interest on overdue taxes, a taxpayer will also become entitled to interest at that rate on his or her overpayment.
+When the appraised value of a property on appeal has been reduced, a taxpayer is entitled to a credit against the tax for the next ensuing tax year and for succeeding years if necessary to use up the amount of the credit.
+If the town has voted to collect interest on overdue taxes, a taxpayer will also become entitled to interest at that same rate on the overpayment.

 If someone walks into our office on grievance day, do we have to hear them?

-Yes, provided that they give you a written and signed piece of paper stating that they want to grieve.
-You will be obliged to schedule a time to hear them.
+Yes, provided that they give you a written and signed piece of paper stating their intent to grieve; schedule their grievance.

 How long does the state board value have to stay?